Do you need to know how to get out of Facebook Jail?

 Wouldn’t it be nice if you had a Get Out of Facebook Jail Free Card?

 How long does Facebook Jail last?
+When can you get out of Facebook Jail?

 Before discovering how to get out of Facebook Jail, you might want to know how long a Facebook block lasts.